FC Arda Kardzhali

-FC Arda 1924 Kardzhali (ПФК Арда Кърджали) is a Bulgarian association football club based in Kardzhali, which currently competes in the First League, the top tier of the Bulgarian football league system.
+FC Arda 1924 Kardzhali (ПФК Арда Кърджали) is a Bulgarian professional football club based in Kardzhali that competes in First League, the top tier of the Bulgarian football league system.

 It was founded on 13 October 1924, as an association football branch of a larger sports society in the town.
 The club was reestablished in 2015, after its former entity was dissolved.

 Named after the Arda river, a tributary of the Maritsa, Arda's home ground is the Arena Arda in Kardzhali, which has a capacity of 15,000 spectators.
 For the majority of its existence, the club regularly participated in the Second League, with its highest-ever ranking a second-place finish during the 1955–56 Bulgarian Second League.
-Arda have also reached the quarter-finals of the Bulgarian Cup once, it happened during the 1959–60 season of the competition.
+In the Bulgarian Cup, Arda have reached the finals once, in 2021, losing to CSKA Sofia.

 In 2018–19, Arda won the Second League promotion play-off against Septemvri Sofia, resulting in the club's first-ever appearance in the Bulgarian top division.

 History

 First Arda team (1924–2013)

-Arda was established on August 10, 1924 under the name Rodopski Sokol, but later took the name Arda, derived from the nearby Arda River.
+Arda was established on August 10, 1924, under the name Rodopski Sokol, but later took the name Arda, derived from the nearby Arda River.
 From 1945 to 1957 the team was named Minyor until a year later when the previous name was put in use again.
 In 1956, the club finished as a runner-up in the B Group.
 They also reached the quarter-finals of the Bulgarian Cup during the 1959–60 campaign of the competition.
 In 1988 they secured the third place in the B Group.
 The Kardzhali club spend most of its time in the second and third levels of Bulgarian football, before getting dissolved in 2013 due to financial troubles.